 Timings- Open 24 hours

-This fort was built by the Portuguese to increase their military presence and control Eastern trade route.
+This fort was built by the Portuguese to increase their military presence and control the Eastern trade route.
 It is said that Vasco da Gama stopped at this island to repair his ship and collect water from the springs.

 11. Mormugao Fort

-This fort is located in the southernmost tip of the Zuari River in the west coast of Goa.
-It was built in 1624 on the order of Viceroy of Portuguese state of India.
+This fort is located in the southernmost tip of the Zuari River on the west coast of Goa.
+It was built in 1624 on the order of Viceroy of the Portuguese state of India.
 Later due to the high cost of the project, the fort was abandoned.
 The area was lost in 1737, during the invasions of the Marathas.

 Location– Mormugao, South Goa

 Timings– 7 AM to 5.30 PM

 The fort had a rectangular plan, with dimensions 330 by 88 meters with vertices blurted.
 The fort covers six miles of area in circumference.

 I hope you found the above information useful.
 Do visit the forts in Goa and enrich yourself in the rich culture and history of the state.

 Shalini Garnaik, A curious gal bitten by wander bug at www.eager2travel.in